 MemTest86 Technical Information

-MemTest86 supports booting from both the newer UEFI platform and the traditional BIOS.
+MemTest86 supports booting from the newer UEFI platform.
 When booting from UEFI, MemTest86 has access to additional services not available in BIOS including:

 See the feature comparison page for a summary of the differences between the various editions of MemTest86.